GitLab Professional Services

 Anyone can test their knowledge on Understanding a Hybrid-Remote Environment by completing the knowledge assessment.
 Earn at least an 80% or higher on the assessment to receive a passing score.
 Once the quiz has been passed, you will receive an email acknowledging the completion from GitLab.
 We are in the process of designing a GitLab Remote Certification and completion of the assessment will be one requirement in obtaining the certification.
 If you have questions, please reach out to our Learning & Development team at learning@gitlab.com

-GitLab is the world's largest all-remote company.
+GitLab is one of the world’s largest all-remote companies.
 We are 100% remote, with no company-owned offices anywhere on the planet.
-We have over 1,300 team members in more than 65 countries.
-The primary contributor to this article (Darren Murph, GitLab's Head of Remote) has over 15 years of experience working in and reporting on colocated companies, hybrid-remote companies, and all-remote companies of various scale.
+We have over 1,500 team members in more than 65 countries.
+The primary contributor to this article (Darren Murph, GitLab’s Head of Remote) has over 15 years of experience working in and reporting on colocated companies, hybrid-remote companies, and all-remote companies of various scale.

 Just as it is valid to ask if GitLab's product is any good, we want to be transparent about our expertise in the field of remote work.